 In an effort to cripple Allied air support, the Luftwaffe hatched a scheme to attack 16 Allied airbases across the front all at once in one combined operation.
 The operation’s codename was “Baseplate.”
 Though surprise was achieved, Allied forces recovered from the attacks quickly and the Luftwaffe lost many of its remaining experienced pilots.

 The early Spitfire IX was a modified Spitfire V designed as an interim stopgap model that could handle the increased power of the Merlin 60 series engines.
-The Spitfire IX transcended its stopgap intention by going on to be one of the most produced and successful models of the Spitfire.
-By mid 1944 Spitfire IXe models, E indicating a revised twin Hispano Mark II 20mm and Browning .50cal armament.
+The Spitfire IX transcended its own initial purposes by going on to be one of the most produced and successful models of Spitfire.
+By mid 1944, Spitfire IXe models were rolling off the production lines and into active service squadrons.
+The ‘E’ indicates a revised twin Hispano Mark II 20mm and Browning .50cal armament.
 Various refinements to the design and the retuned Merlin 66 engine combined to make a fearsome opponent.
+Some specialized versions of the fighter also flew with the Merlin 70 series which increased power and performance at higher altitudes while sacrificing lower altitude performance.

 - An ideal combination of speed, firepower, and agility